rdlauer/articles/nativescript/wordpress/post.md

 The key code in `category-page.js` is the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API). `fetch` allows us to request data from a remote endpoint and return it in JSON, making it easily consumable in our app!

-> You'll also quickly notice the API endpoint we are using is leveraging the WordPress demo dataset. *With a lot of latin.*
+> You'll also quickly notice the API endpoint we are using is leveraging the WordPress demo dataset. *With a lot of lorem ipsum.*

 If we take a look at the returned JSON, we see a pretty legible dataset: